Thursday, October 15, 2009

 “It was disappointing to learn that my ‘gender aptitude’, or what I think of as gender conformity, was precisely in the middle of the spectrum, under the category ‘gender novice’.
 Ouch.”

-I found the book accidentally at Bluestockings while looking for theory to contextualize a bibliographic analysis of feminist erotica that I am planning with a colleague.
+I found the book accidentally at Bluestockings in the Lower East Side of Manhattan while looking for theory to contextualize a bibliographic analysis of feminist erotica that I am planning with a colleague.
 For once, I had a commercial transaction related to my art that didn’t embarrass me.
-Maybe it’s because the prospect of being confused with the brave sort of person the book is geared towards is flattering.
-Written by a transgendered author, My Gender Workbook is intended for individuals who currently transgress gender or are flirting with the idea of it.
+Maybe it’s because the prospect of being taken for the brave sort of person the book is geared towards is flattering.
+Written by a transgender author, My Gender Workbook is intended for individuals who currently transgress gender or are flirting with the idea of it.
 Bornstein points out that even asking questions about gender is transgressive, so it could be argued that as an artist, I am marginally part of the target audience.
 However, while I regularly ask questions about gender in my work, it’s on a societal level, not an individual level.
 Even so, based on my latest blog post, I thought it might be prudent to see where more self-reflection could take my practice.

 Bornstein, Kate.
 My Gender Workbook: How to Become a Real Man, a Real Woman, the Real You, or Something Else Entirely.
 London: Routledge, 1998.
 Print.